YLS_banner_crop_0003_GLC.jpg

 Jake Sullivan

-Jake Sullivan is the Oscar M. Ruebhausen Distinguished Senior Fellow in National Security and Visiting Lecturer in Law at Yale Law School, and a Jackson Senior Fellow at Yale's Jackson Institute for Global Affairs.
+Jake is the Oscar M. Ruebhausen Distinguished Senior Fellow in National Security and Visiting Lecturer in Law at Yale Law School, and a Jackson Senior Fellow at Yale's Jackson Institute for Global Affairs.
 He currently serves as the United States National Security Advisor to President Joe Biden.

 Full Biography